Post-hardcore: Expansion (late 1980s and 1990s)

 AllMusic has noted that younger bands "flowered into post-hardcore after cutting their teeth in high school punk bands".
 In Washington D.C., new bands such as Hoover (as well as the related The Crownhate Ruin), Circus Lupus, Bluetip, and Smart Went Crazy were added to the Dischord roster.
 Hoover has been cited by journalist Charles Spano as a band that had "a tremendous impact on post-hardcore music".
 In New York City, in addition to Quicksand, post-hardcore bands such as Helmet, Unsane, Chavez and Texas Is the Reason emerged.
 Chicago, which alongside the Midwestern United States has been important to the progression of math rock, also saw the birth of post-hardcore acts such as the examples of Shellac, Tar, Trenchmouth, and the Jade Tree-released group Cap'n Jazz (as well as the subsequent related project Joan of Arc, which also released their work through Jade Tree).
 Steve Huey argues that the release of Cap'n Jazz's retrospective compilation album Analphabetapolothology helped spread the band's influence "far beyond their original audience", while also considering the group as influential for the development of emo in the independent music scene.
 Champaign, also in Illinois, was known for an independent scene that would give way to groups like Hum, Braid and Poster Children.
 The American Northwest saw the creation of acts such as Karp, Lync and Unwound, all hailing from the Olympia, Washington area.
 The latter's music has been considered by critic John Bush to be a combination of "the noise of Sonic Youth's more raucous passages" with a "rare energetic flair which rivals even that of Fugazi".
 Texas saw the formation of groups such as The Jesus Lizard (later to be based in Chicago) and ...And You Will Know Us by the Trail of Dead in Austin, and At the Drive-In from El Paso.
 This last band was known for their energy in both performances and music, and for their "driving melodic punk riffs, meshed together with quieter interlocking note-picking".
-Kansas City, Missouri bands of the early 90s also contributed significantly to the genre including Season to Risk, Shiner, and Giants Chair.
+Kansas City, Missouri bands of the early 90s also contributed significantly to the genre including Season to Risk.

 The genre also saw representation outside the United States in Refused who emerged from the Umeå, Sweden music scene.
-The band, which made itself known earlier in their career for its "massive hardcore sound", released in 1998 The Shape of Punk to Come, an album that saw the group take inspiration from The Nation of Ulysses while incorporating elements such as "ambient textures, jazz breakdowns", metal and electronica to their hardcore sound.
+The band, which made itself known earlier in their career for its "massive hardcore sound", released in 1998 The Shape of Punk to Come, an album that saw the group take inspiration from the Nation of Ulysses while incorporating elements such as "ambient textures, jazz breakdowns", metal and electronica to their hardcore sound.